 Katie Bernard is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program.
 She holds a bachelor’s degree in Sociology and Psychology as well as a Master’s of Science in Community Counseling, both from Winona State University.
 Prior to joining the Healthy Living Program she was a practicing Licensed Alcohol and Drug Counselor at Mayo Clinic.
 Her work as a counselor and love for health and wellness lead her to pursuing a career as a Wellness Coach.
 She loves to help individuals undercover their true potential, find their motivation and put that into action so they can live their best lives.
 Katie approaches coaching in a positive, light-hearted, somewhat humorous, but no nonsense way, much like the way she approaches life.
 Katie has contributed to online articles for Healthy Living Online where she bring coaching philosophies through electronic media.
 She is a life-long learner and is always searching out new ways to connect and inspire the individuals she interacts with.

-Karleah Bradley is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where she collaborates with guests to make desired behavior change.
+Karleah Bradley is a National Board Certified Health and Wellness Coach at the Mayo Clinic Healthy Living Program where she collaborates with guests to make desired behavior change in many areas of wellness.
+Karleah holds a Bachelor's Degree in Exercise Science from the MN State University, Mankato and hold multiple wellness coaching certifications.
 She is a published research author and is an instructor for the Mayo Clinic Wellness Coaching Training Program.
 Karleah has nearly twenty years of experience in developing and delivering weight management programs, incentive programs, women’s strength training programs, fitness testing, exercise program design, wellness coaching services and research.
 In addition, she has collaborated in clinical care at Mayo Clinic through physician coaching referrals via the Dan Abraham Healthy Living Center- Mayo Clinic’s employee worksite wellness program.
-She holds multiple wellness coaching certifications and is a certified Exercise Physiologist through American College of Sports Medicine.

 Dr. Michael Burke has a Doctorate in Counseling Psychology from Rutgers University, and a Master Degree in Human Service from Lincoln University.
 He is Assistant Professor of Medicine in the Mayo College of Medicine and the Coordinator for the Mayo Clinic Nicotine Dependence Center at the Mayo Clinic, Dr. Burke supervises a program that treats more than 2,500 patients and educates more than 400 health professionals per year.
 The treatment program is integrated into the Mayo Model of Care and provides treatment for tobacco dependence in a variety of medical settings including an intensive 8 day Residential Treatment Program.
 The education program provides training and certification for Tobacco Treatment Specialists as well as facilitating specific educational programs to equip learners to help patients change health behaviors.
 Dr. Burke served as President of the Association for the Treatment of Tobacco Use and Dependence and chaired the committee that developed practice standards for Tobacco Treatment Specialists.
 He has also served as a team member on the Board of Directors for the National Consortium for the Credentialing of Health and Wellness Coaches.